 Capturing and leveraging data from transactions is critical.
 By understanding what consumers have purchased, you can predict what they would be inclined to purchase in the future and tailor their experience accordingly.

 In addition to understanding consumers’ online interactions with your brand, it’s critical to understand how they’re engaging with you over the phone.
-Call tracking and analytics solutions like Invoca connect each phone call to the marketing source that drove it, so you can understand the messaging and channels driving calls.
+Call tracking and conversation intelligence solutions like Invoca connect each phone call to the marketing source that drove it, so you can understand the messaging and channels driving calls.
 Invoca also uses AI to analyze the content of conversations at scale, so you can understand if it was a sales lead, the caller’s buying intent, the caller’s urgency, if the caller converted, and more.
 These fill a critical blind spot and allow you to personalize consumer experiences based on phone conversations — in addition to online interactions.

 You can integrate call tracking and analytics data with CRMs like Salesforce, web analytics platforms like Google Analytics and Adobe Analytics, as well as a host of other tools in your martech stack.